burnsdy/mips-minesweeper/README.md

 # MIPS Assembly Minesweeper

-I programmed the classic game [Minesweeper](https://minesweeperonline.com/) in MIPS Assembly Language.
-I then implemented the game on an FPGA development board, the Nexys 4 DDR, using Xilinx Vivado to generate the entire MIPS achitecture for the board from HDL files I created for the different components of the processor.
+The iconic game [Minesweeper](https://minesweeperonline.com/) programmed in MIPS Assembly Language.
+The game is meant to be implemented on an FPGA development board (I used the Nexys 4 DDR) using Xilinx Vivado to generate the complete MIPS achitecture for the board from HDL files representing the different components of the processor.
+The various memory files contain the game instructions and graphics.

 When implemented on the board, the player is able to move the cursor with `WASD` or the arrow keys, flip a tile using space bar, and flag a tile using `F`.